a-rashid-saaka/Azure-VM-deployment/README.md

 ![CL1](https://github.com/user-attachments/assets/54b77773-519d-4ccc-8289-79c0eee22f0d)
  ![C2](https://github.com/user-attachments/assets/8d2a41a7-743d-455e-9427-42a04b28cdcd)

+- After reviewing your settings, click "Review + Create," then select "Create" once the validation is complete to set up your virtual machine.

+- Just like the domain controller VM, you can access the client VM with Remote Desktop and the public IP address
 <br>

  - Because we used the same virtual network for this VM, the VM takes the next available private IP address in the virtual network's address space.